 The national languages are Tetum and Portuguese.
 Indonesian is also spoken as a working language and many more locals are speaking English.

 The currency used is USD.

 Timor Leste was colonised by the Portuguese for over four centuries and occupied by Indonesia for twenty four years.
 Prior to the Portuguese arriving here, Chinese merchants and people from nearby islands were already visiting and trading with Timorese people.
-Timor Leste was once known as the Island of Sandalwood.
+Timor Leste was once known as the

 The Indonesian occupation ended in 1999, when an overwhelmingly majority of the population voted for independence in a Referendum done under the auspices of the United Nations.

 Over the next four weeks, more than 90% of the entire country’s infrastructure was burned and destroyed...

 Almost two decades on, a still young nation of Timor Leste continues to rebuild from the ashes, facing many challenges, though now enjoying the much

 East Timor is a relatively small island nation yet full of surprises.
 "A great deal in a small package".

 Its terrain changes from majestic mountain ranges, the highest peak being Mt Ramelau at 2963 meters above sea level, to grassy plains, tropical rainforests,

 swamps, white and black sand beaches and pristine coral reefs all within a few hours drive...